Personalized search: The filter bubble

 Several concerns have been brought up regarding personalized search.
 It decreases the likelihood of finding new information by biasing search results towards what the user has already found.
 It introduces potential privacy problems in which a user may not be aware that their search results are personalized for them, and wonder why the things that they are interested in have become so relevant.
 Such a problem has been coined as the "filter bubble" by author Eli Pariser.
 He argues that people are letting major websites drive their destiny and make decisions based on the vast amount of data they've collected on individuals.
 This can isolate users in their own worlds or "filter bubbles" where they only see information that they want to, such a consequence of "The Friendly World Syndrome".
 As a result, people are much less informed of problems in the developing world which can further widen the gap between the North (developed countries) and the South (developing countries).

 The methods of personalization, and how useful it is to "promote" certain results which have been showing up regularly in searches by like-minded individuals in the same community.
 The personalization method makes it very easy to understand how the filter bubble is created.
 As certain results are bumped up and viewed more by individuals, other results not favored by them are relegated to obscurity.
 As this happens on a community-wide level, it results in the community, consciously or not, sharing a skewed perspective of events.
 Filter bubbles have become more frequent in search results and are envisaged as disruptions to information flow in online more specifically social media.

 An area of particular concern to some parts of the world is the use of personalized search as a form of control over the people utilizing the search by only giving them particular information (selective exposure).
 This can be used to give particular influence over highly talked about topics such as gun control or even gear people to side with a particular political regime in different countries.
 While total control by a particular government just from personalized search is a stretch, control of the information readily available from searches can easily be controlled by the richest corporations.
 The biggest example of a corporation controlling the information is Google.
 Google is not only feeding you the information they want but they are at times using your personalized search to gear you towards their own companies or affiliates.
-This has led to a complete control of various parts of the web and a pushing out of their competitors such as how Google Maps took a major control over the online map and direction industry with MapQuest and others forced to take a backseat.
+This has led to a complete control of various parts of the web and a pushing out of their competitors such as how Google Maps took a major control over the online map and direction industry, pushing out competitors such as MapQuest.